Provably Powerful Graph Neural Networks for Directed Multigraphs: Experimental Setup

-\textbf{Scoring.} Since we have very imbalanced datasets, accuracy and many other popular metrics are not good measures of model performance.
+\textbf{Scoring.} Since we have very imbalanced datasets, accuracy and other popular metrics are not suitable.
 Instead, we use the minority class F1 score.
 This aligns well with what banks and regulators use in real-world scenarios.